HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

    ![Image](/screenshots/hdp3/Ambari-Knox-install.png)
   - Click Next > Proceed Anyway > Deploy to accept all defaults

-- Restart any that services need to be restarted
+- Do not restart affected services yet, because we need to change HDFS configs for Knox next

 - Troubleshooting Knox install
   - If Knox install fails with `JAR does not exist or is not a normal file: /var/lib/ambari-agent/lib/fast-hdfs-resource.jar`: